When choosing something that will keep your fish tank clean you’ll need a little more than just a product description.

 This is not to a significant extent as they are all pretty quiet.

-Still, if you consider yourself a super light sleeper and you keep your fish tank in the bedroom there are models that will suit you better.
+Yet if you consider yourself a super light sleeper and you keep your fish tank in the bedroom there are models that will suit you better.

-This is probably the only overall con of canister filters.
+For me, this is probably the only overall con of canister filters.

-Though MOST of them are designed with the idea to be taken apart easily, it takes time.
+Though MOST of them are designed with the idea to be taken apart easily, it takes me time.

 When you’re considering a canister filter for your freshwater aquarium you should be prepared for what comes with that.

-One of the main advantages of canister filters is that they offer plenty of room for filter media.
+What I consider to be one of the main advantages of canister filters is that they offer plenty of room for filter media.